-Eric So is the Sarofim Family Career Development Assistant Professor in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.
+Eric So is the Sarofim Family Career Development Associate Professor in the Economics, Finance, and Accounting Area of MIT's Sloan School of Management.

 His research interests include equity valuation, asset pricing, limits to arbitrage, and market microstructure with a focus on the forces and mechanisms that shape the information content of market prices.